EthanWelsh/N-Grams/README.md

 words of history (trigram) is not able to properly draw upon the context clues that "cleverness" indicates in order to arrive at the correct result.

-In order to acheive a higher accuracy, the NGram model could probably and adapted in the following ways:
+In order to achieve a higher accuracy, the NGram model could probably and adapted in the following ways:
  - Increase the history by using higher-order NGrams
     + Since each ngram is many times more computationally expensive than its forerunner, this could become computationally infeasible.